ibexa/documentation-developer/docs/guide/user_management/login_and_registration.md

 ## Registration

-[[= product_name_com =]] provides different registration options private or business customers.
+[[= product_name_com =]] provides different registration options for private and business customers.

 ### Private customers

 A private customer can register directly via the`/register/private` route.

-A double opt-in process checks the email address, creates, and activates the user.
+A double opt-in process checks the email address, and then creates and activates the user.

 #### Activation link recipient